What to Wear in Paris: Packing the Perfect Wardrobe

 Weather: Chloe says: Spring in Paris is always UNPREDICTABLE, so be prepared for anything and pack an item for all the elements.

 Packing for Paris: as mentioned spring in Paris is unpredictable and so you will have to be prepared for all the elements.
 Be sure to have a jacket on hand for the cooler days, and layering is essential.
-A stylish light sweater, long sleeve tops and t-shirts are great to mix and match and team with long skirts, tailored pants which you can wear with your favourite comfortable ankle booties.
-Again Parisians love the colour black, so try to produce a wardrobe in black, which you can add a touch of colour to with your scarf, belts or handbag.
+A stylish light sweater, long sleeve tops and t-shirts are great to mix and match and team with long skirts, tailored pants which you can wear with your favorite comfortable ankle booties.
+Again Parisians love the color black, so try to produce a wardrobe in black, which you can add a touch of color to with your scarf, belts or handbag.

 As a little extra, Paris is the city of lights, fashion and love, so if you want to feel a little more French, pack your prettiest undergarments into your wardrobe, no one has to know and it will leave you feeling glamorous!

 Cardigan / Blouson Topito / Blouson Nice / Dress Malfi / Biker Jacket / Dress Alegria / Stripe Dress / Sage Scarf / Paisley Silk Scarf / Necklace / Sunglasses / Earrings / Metallic Heel Booties / Wedges / Jeans

 Weather: Chloe says: summers in Paris can get very hot, but the weather is unpredictable and it can turn chilly.
 You will find the hottest time of the day is usually the mid to late afternoon.